ReDeathmatch/ReDeathmatch.github.io/docs/en/Customizing/commands.md

 Example: `redm_reload custom_config.json`

 ### Using `redm_convert_spawns`
-When using the command, the system searches for files with mask `*.spawns.cfg` in directory `amxmodx/configs/csdm/spawns/`.
+When using the command, the system looks for files with the mask `<map_name>.spawns.cfg` in the directory `amxmodx/configs/csdm/spawns/`.
-When recursively traversing the folder, each found file corresponding to the mask will be read and converted to the new architecture (JSON).
+During recursive traversal (checking) of the folder, every found file that matches the mask (format) will be read and transformed into a new architecture (JSON format).
-New, converted files will be located in the `amxmodx/data/redm/converted/` folder and will have a mask of the form: `*.spawns.json`.
+The new, converted files will be located in the folder `amxmodx/data/redm/converted/` and have a mask like: `<map_name>.spawns.json`.

 After a successful conversion, the system will let you know that the conversion was successful:
 `Editor_ConvertSpawns: Succefully convert N old spawn files.`